-- 1. Total catch for GOA squids has been updated with complete 2008 and partial 2009 data; in addition, 2003-2007 catch data has been updated due to changes in the Catch Accounting system. - 2.
-Biomass information is updated with data from the 2009 GOA bottom trawl surveys. - 3.
-Data on retention of squids in observed catches have been added to the catch reporting. - 4.
-A new map of squid catch distribution has been added. - 5.
-Information on squid predation by seabirds has been added to the Ecosystem Considerations section.
+- 1. Total catch and retention data for GOA squids has been updated with complete 2009 and partial 2010 data; in addition, 2003-2008 catch data has been updated due to changes in the Catch Accounting system. - 2.
+New maps and analyses of squid catch distribution have been added.